Skip to content

 Log entry cap 100 entries per execution

 Scripts run isolated from Node, the database, the filesystem, and the network.
 There is no way to import or require anything.
-Whatever you need has to be on the floh global described below or expressible in plain JavaScript.
+Whatever you need has to be on one of the bare globals listed below or expressible in plain JavaScript.

 Logging rules you should know

-• data must be a plain, non-array object ({ key: value }).
-Primitives and arrays are silently dropped from the log entry.
-Wrap lists in an object first: floh.log.info("items", { items: myArray }).
+• The data argument must be a plain, non-array object ({ key: value }).
+Primitives and arrays are silently dropped from the entry.
+Wrap lists in an object first: log.info("items", { items: myArray }).

 • The engine forwards each entry to the workflow run log under source: "transform:<stepId>", so you can find them in the run timeline.